Estimating source distances for high-energy neutrinos: A method for improving electromagnetic follow-up searches: Constraining the observation volume

 This translates into a condition on the distance of the source:

-Figure \ref{fig_volume} (top) shows the lower limits derived on the distance as a function of the HEN energy of the source based on the observation of a single HEN event.
-Limiting the search for possible counterparts to realistic values of the HEN energy, marked by the colored bands (see for instance \cite{limitenergy}), already constrains, even if slightly, the volume of universe to be probed, by only targetting galaxies above the distance limit.
+Figure \ref{fig_volume} (top) shows the distance lower limits as a function of the HEN energy of the source based on the observation of a single HEN event.
+Limiting the search for possible counterparts to realistic values of the HEN energy, marked by the colored bands (see for instance \cite{limitenergy}), already constrains (even if slightly), the volume of universe to be probed, by only targeting galaxies above the distance limit.
+Maximal HEN energies range from $1.5\times 10^{51}$ to $3\times 10^{52}$ erg for GRB-like sources and from $4 \times 10^{48}$ to $2 \times 10^{50}$ erg for supernova-like (SN-like) sources.